NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 - eMMC
 - Ethernet (on-board EQoS controller)
 - HTTP boot
-- NVMe (disabled by default, see 'Enabling PCIe Support')
+- NVMe (disabled by default for ACPI, see 'Enabling PCIe Support for ACPI')
-- PCIe (disabled by default, see 'Enabling PCIe Support')
+- PCIe (disabled by default for ACPI, see 'Enabling PCIe Support for ACPI')
 - PXE boot
 - SD-card (see 'Limitations')
 - Switching between ACPI and device tree